 Providing a White Rock Lake sailing experience to all in the Dallas community.

-The Spirit of Dallas is suspending all sails to comply with the State of Disaster declaration of March 19, 2020.
+The Spirit of Dallas is suspending all sails to comply with the State of Texas restrictions issued by Governor Abbott in July, 2020.

 We look forward to taking everyone sailing once the COVID-19 virus is no longer a threat to the community.